Farewe/invacost/Readme.md

 nrow(invacost.NA)
 ```

-    ## [1] 744
+    ## [1] 751

-We have 744 lines in the North America subset of INVACOST.
+We have 751 lines in the North America subset of InvaCost

 ``` r
 # Let's see the content of the Class column